 The Christian History Research website contains a large collection of information and resources to help you understand more about Australia's Christian heritage.
 Resources can be used online and many can be downloaded for educational use and personal research.

-Included on the site you will find interactive applications, books, documents, maps, video and audio and more.
+Included on the site you will find interactive applications, books, documents, maps, video, audio, and more.
 Whatever your purpose is for researching Australia's Christian history, we trust you will find this site helpful.

 Correction on Caroline Chisholm: Later, when marrying, she became a Catholic.
 There was a condition that her husband Captain Archibald Chisholm would support her if God was to call her to a special act of public service.